jefg60/anmad/README.md

 Anmad
 =============================

-Creates buttons / simple api for running ansible playbooks.
+Creates a simple api and a browser interface for running ansible playbooks.

 Part of jefg60/ansible-master